Understanding Classical Decomposability of Inequality Measures: A Graphical Analysis: Population-share-weighted decomposability: graphical evaluation for common inequality measures

-Figure \ref{fig:CV_DCP} illustrates violations of decomposability for the coefficient of variation.
+Figure \ref{fig:CV_DCP} illustrates the degrees of violations of decomposability for the coefficient of variation.

-\paragraph*{Properties (1A)-(1D)} The left-hand side plot in Figure \ref{fig:CV_DCP} shows that the level curves of $g_{1,CV}$ are quite distinct from from rays constant at $z_1/(z_1+z_2)$.
+\paragraph*{Properties (1A)-(1D)} The left-hand side plot in Figure \ref{fig:CV_DCP} shows how the level curves of $g_{1,CV}$ are distinct from rays constant at $z_1/(z_1+z_2)$.
 Thus, (1A) does not hold.
 The violations are particularly drastic when $z_3>1/3$ -- that is, when the income in solo groups dominates incomes in the two-person group.

-That plot also makes it clear that (1B) holds -- thus, our $g_1$ has expected monotonicity properties with the growing gap between $z_1$ and $z_2$ holding $z_1+z_2=1-z_3$ constant.
+That plot also makes it clear that (1B) holds -- thus, our $g_1$ has monotonicity properties with the growing gap between $z_1$ and $z_2$ holding $z_1+z_2=1-z_3$ constant.